Now Reading

 8. They Drink Lots Of Water

-And no, French women do not drink red wines every day!
-As a French woman, I rarely drink alcohol; one glass of Champagne at Christmas or for birthdays and one glass of wine every now and then at dinner with friends.
-If you’re interested in resveratrol (for its incredible anti-aging and longevity properties) that is contained in the red wine I would suggest taking a resveratrol supplement.
-Note that blueberries, cranberries, and the skin and seeds of red grapes contain resveratrol as well.
+And no, French women do not drink red wine every day!
+As a French woman, I rarely drink alcohol; I drink one glass of champagne at Christmas or for birthdays and one glass of wine every now and then at dinner with friends.
+If you’re interested in resveratrol (for its incredible anti-aging and longevity properties) contained in red wine, I would suggest taking a resveratrol supplement.
+Note that blueberries, cranberries, and the skin and seeds of red grapes also contain resveratrol.

 9. They Start Good Habits Early

-A study conducted by Ifop for the European Fraîch’Fantasy in 2020 found that 2/3 of French people cook almost every day, and 14% cook even more than before the Covid-19 pandemic.
+A 2020 study conducted by Ifop for the European Fraîch’Fantasy found that 2/3 of French people cook almost every day.
 What is really interesting is that the oral and/or written “culinary transmission” by parents and grandparents is the predominant factor in favor of the practice of cooking.
-Indeed, 83% of those who used to cook at least once a week with their parents, are now cooking every day.
+Indeed, 83% of those who used to cook at least once a week with their parents are now cooking every day.

 French children establish mindful eating habits early on.
 They learn to enjoy and eat fresh, seasonal foods in small portions.
-Children participate in the choice of homemade dishes, ingredients cooked at home, and in the cooking of meals in general.
-And this is a trend among parents today that is accelerating, as 84% say they cook with their children.
+Children participate in the choice of homemade dishes, the ingredients used in cooking at home, and the cooking of meals in general.
+This trend among parents today is accelerating, as 84% say they cook with their children.

 The French have some food traditions that are passed from generation to generation.
 You’d be hard-pressed to find a French woman who doesn’t cite her Maman or Grand-Maman as the ultimate cook influence.
-And a proof of the reality of this “culinary transmission” is that 78% of French people say they have recipes that they get from their parents or grandparents.
+Proof of the reality of this “culinary transmission” is that 78% of French people say they have recipes that they get from their parents or grandparents.

 10. They Make Feeling Good Their 1st Priority